Poznań is a large city located in the west of Poland.

 Since it was the first capital of Poland, Poznań is a town very much wrapped up in history, and seen by many as the birthplace of the Polish nation.

-In this sense, tourist that visit Poznan and have an interest in Polish history will have a lot to do here.
+In this sense, tourists that visit Poznan and have an interest in Polish history will have a lot to do here.

 If you’re in for sights, then you’re in for a double treat: the city is an interesting mix of Polish, German, and Soviet architecture, owing to its past, so it has to offer landmarks of all of these influences.